StefRuseva88/code-analysis-ESLint/README.md

 - Clone this repository.
 - (Optional) Install any required dependencies if a sample project is included.
 - Review the ESLint configuration file (usually .eslintrc.js or .eslintrc.json).
+## Using ESLint:

+The specific instructions for running ESLint will depend on your project setup.
+Here are some common approaches:

+- Command Line: You can install ESLint globally and run it from the command line using the eslint command followed by the path to your JavaScript files.
+- Code Editor Integration: Many popular code editors offer plugins or extensions for ESLint integration.
+These integrations can provide real-time feedback on potential issues as you write your code.
+## Benefits of ESLint:

+Improves code quality and consistency.
+Reduces errors and bugs.
+Enforces coding standards for better maintainability.
+Helps write cleaner and more readable JavaScript code.
+## Additional Notes:

+- This repository demonstrates ESLint configuration and usage with the Script.js application file.
+- The specific ESLint rules and configurations can be customized based on your project's requirements.